sphinx-doc/sphinx/doc/faq.rst

 How do I...
 -----------

-... create PDF builds without LaTeX?
+... create PDF files without LaTeX?
    You can use `rst2pdf <http://rst2pdf.googlecode.com>`_ version 0.12 or greater
    which comes with built-in Sphinx integration.
 See the :ref:`builders` section for details.